Register with a doctor

 On arrival at the University, it is important to register with a doctor, do not wait until you need a doctor, register now.

-If you need to find the nearest GP to your Halls or other accommodation visit the NHS Direct website or ring NHS Direct on 0845 46 47.
+If you need to find the nearest GP to your Halls or other accommodation visit the NHS Choices website or ring NHS advice on 111 (free of charge)

 Help With Health Costs: